Plan your cloud migration

 Understanding what product(s) you have in cloud and server, and who’s using them, is an important first step.
 You may have self-hosted instances or cloud sites you aren’t aware of, knowing your full landscape will help you plan your migration strategy.

-Audit your apps
+Audit and assess your apps